dhthwy/r/README.md

 #

+"THink I don't see.
+You already admitted it.
+If it wasn't one that admitted it, the other did.
+Dumb ass bitches."

 "Whenever they're around it's everyday, every minute.

 And for me you say 'Fuck him.
 He can wait.
 Maybe many later I'll make time.
 I don't give a fuck how much they waste.'